skaringa/tfd500/plot/README.rst

 - graph.sh : Read the data from the RRD and produce a graph with values of the last week.

-- graphm.sh : Read the data from the RRD and produce a graph with average values of the last month.
+- graphm.sh [year] : Read the data from the RRD and produce a graph with average values of the last month (default) or year.

 .. _matplotlib: https://matplotlib.org/
 .. _rrdtool: https://oss.oetiker.ch/rrdtool/